microsoft/xcodeproj/README.md

 ```

 Note: This library is "lazy".
 Many things aren't calculated until they are used.
 This time will be inconsequential on smaller projects, but on larger ones, it can save quite a bit of time due to not parsing the entire project on load.
 These properties are usually stored though so that subsequent accesses are instant.

+## Note on Scheme Support
+There's no DTD for xcscheme files, so the implementation has been guessed.
+There will definitely be holes that still need to be patched in it though.
+Please open an issue if you find any, along with a sample xcscheme file.

 ## Contributing